top of page

-Teaching - Geschwister-Scholl-Institute of Political Science at the LMU Munich, Germany
+Teaching - Geschwister-Scholl-Institute of Political Science (GSI) at the LMU Munich, Germany

 What Happened with EU Money?
 Member States in the Final Year of the COVID-19 Recovery and Resilience Facility